davidlsq/installer/README.md

 The installation is fully automatic and Debian starts without other manipulation.
 At first boot, an [Ansible](https://docs.ansible.com) playbook runs inside the virtual machine, installing everything in about one minute

-You can log you with :
+Log you with :

 ```sh
 ssh -F .ssh/virtual/config david@virtual.local
 ```

-You can include it in your main config :
+You can include the ssh config it in your home config :

 ```sh
 echo "Include $(pwd)/.ssh/*/config" >> ~/.ssh/config